Research Project

 Framework

-• Manager Agent — Selects between semantic and topological enhancement modes based on environmental analysis, and coordinates the entire synthesis workflow.
+• Manager Agent — Selects semantic or topological enhancement according to the current graph state and coordinates the workflow.

 • Perception Agent — Overcomes context-window limitations via semantic-aware community detection, mode-adaptive seed selection, and hierarchical PPR-based diffusion sampling to extract representative subgraphs.